aghiuru/RoboND-DeepLearning-Project/writeup.md

 ---

-1x1 convolutions are used for dimensionality reduction, since they summarize pixel data from multiple features to a smaller number of new features.
-They are used in the encoding part of the FCN.
-The number of filters is the new number of features that the 1x1 layers summarizes for one pixel of the image.
+1x1 convolutions could be used for dimensionality reduction, since they summarize pixel data from multiple channels to a smaller number of new channels.
+A 1x1 convolution is used in the last encoding part of the FCN.
+The number of filters is the new number of channels that the 1x1 layers summarizes for one pixel of the image.

-If I understood it correctly, there is no spatial information captured by this layer (since it's only using data from the pixel located at the exacty same location in the previous layer), but helps the model captured by the network by adding more non-linearity.
+Because the data comes from the channels of the sample pixel, and because the convolution is followed by a batch normalization with a ReLUs, the 1x1 convolution also becomes a non-linear transformer of the channels in the previous layer.

+However, this reduction in dimension takes place at the channel/filter level, not at the spatial level (width or height).

+In this particular architecture, a 1x1 convolution is used in the middle layer to add non-linearity to the model.

-In fully connected layers, all outputs are connected to all the activations in the previous layer, so they can be used in a FCN to reconstruct more data from encoded data.
+In fully connected layers, all outputs are connected to all the activations in the previous layer.
+These layers are especially good at classification, since for a pixel that's classified, channels of the pixels that are near it are also considered when training.

 ---